Last Updated on

 I’ve been pestering every French person I’ve met recently to get a view on Foie Gras.
 So, when I had the pleasure of meeting both Michel and Albert Roux recently I wanted to find out a little more about their views.
 Albert Roux, one of France’s greatest exports, verbalised my own attitude to Foie Gras.

 ‘I eat it but I feel guilty.
 It’s cruel’

 There are many arguably cruel practises in farming.
 From Halal meat butchery through to rearing of chickens in cages or raised indoors (although battery hen cages are now banned in the UK).
-But, the fact that there are other wrong doings doesn’t make this particular farming method any more right.
+But, the fact that there are other wrongdoings doesn’t make this particular farming method any more right.
 I wanted to see the process of raising a foie gras goose at first hand.
-I wanted to see whether foie gras production was entirely cruel or, as those French who have not been subject to English influence seem to pretty much unanimously believe, just part of normal farming practise.
+I wanted to see whether foie gras production was entirely cruel or, as those French who have not been subject to English, influence seem to pretty much unanimously believe, just part of normal farming practises.